Mental Health Counselor Degree and Career Guide

 What’s my earning potential?

-Salaries for mental health counselors in the top 10% earned more than $82,710 according to the BLS.
+Salaries for mental health counselors in the top 10% earned more than $89,920 according to the BLS.
 As with most psychology careers, experience and location play an enormous factor in salary.
-Those working in private practice generally earn a higher income than their counterparts—as well as enjoy the benefits of a flexible schedule—although it can take up to five lean years to build up a strong client base.
+Those working in private practice generally earn a higher income than their counterparts—as well as enjoy the benefits of a flexible schedule—although it can take several years to build up a strong client base.

 How do mental health counselor salaries compare to other counseling careers?